Credit union savings accounts

 - As with most banks and building societies your savings are secure up to £85,000, as credit unions are covered by the Financial Services Compensation Scheme.

 The first step is to find a suitable credit union and become a member.

 Find a credit union in Northern Ireland at the:

 When joining, you’ll need to provide ID and proof of address.

-Before you open an account use the link below to check that sure your chosen credit union is registered with the Financial Conduct Authority (FCA).
+Before you open an account use the link below to check your chosen credit union is regulated by the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA)..

-Credit Unions do not, by law, have to deduct tax - it is the responsibility of the member to declare their dividend for tax.
+Credit Unions do not, by law, have to deduct tax from dividends - it is the responsibility of the member to declare their dividend for tax.

 If things go wrong